jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-ace.md

 I use MDM as it's a well-recognised acronym, but we've seen MDM, EMM, UEM iterate _what_ is managed.
 ACE - Agentic Control of Endpoints - expands _how_ it is managed.

-Every major MDM platform today is fundamentally a web console with a REST API underneath.
-Some have added chatbots or AI assistants on top, but the core interaction model hasn't changed since the early days: log in, navigate menus, configure policies, view reports.
+Every major EMM platform today is fundamentally a web console running atop an API.
+To be fair, vendors in the space aren't standing still - we're seeing AI-driven insights, proactive monitoring, tools for automated data analysis that would take an engineer hours to work through, and predictive analytics on hardware health and environmental conditions.
+These are meaningful improvements.
+But the core interaction model - log in, navigate menus, configure policies, view reports - hasn't fundamentally changed in years.
+The AI is making the existing paradigm smarter, not replacing it, and of course the most visible change the introduction of a chatbot.

-Conversational MDM - asking your platform questions in natural language - is a welcome step, but it's a baby step.
+Conversational device management - asking your platform questions in natural language - is a welcome step, but it's a baby step.
 It's still the same data, the same operations, just accessed through a different input method.

-What happens when you're not constrained by twenty years of UI patterns and backward compatibility?
+What happens when you're not constrained by decades of UI patterns and backward compatibility?
 What happens when the management interface isn't a dashboard at all?

 Think about what an agentic management platform could look like.
 Not a chatbot bolted onto a console, but a system where you describe your desired state - "I want these devices secured to NCSC best practices, with these apps deployed, location tracked within these geofences, and any compliance violation automatically triaged within 30 minutes" - and an autonomous agent makes it happen.
 Monitors it.
 Adapts it.
 Reports back when something _needs_ human attention.